-There Is No Partiality With God, Part 1
+There Is No Partiality With God

 I think it will be good for us here at the end of the year to see one great truth about God and one great truth about man, and how these two truths will make a difference in 1999 if you see them and embrace them for what they are.
 I don’t bring these two truths to this text, but have them thrust on me by this text.
-So let’s go to the text and try to follow Paul’s line of thought in Romans 2:11–16.
+So, let’s go to the text and try to follow Paul’s line of thought in Romans 2:11–16.

-Getting Inside the Mind of an Inspired Writer
+Inside the Mind of an Inspired Writer

 And I say “line of thought” because it is surely that.
 It moves not in a circle, but in a line from one premise to the next to establish his main point.
 Only as you reflect on this argument and how he builds it do you see the two truths — one about God and one about man.
 So let’s try to follow Paul’s thinking.
 Let’s think his thoughts after him.

 But all of you can experience something even more thrilling, and that is to enter the thought world not just of a great writer, but of a divinely inspired writer, who is not writing out of mere natural genius, but out of supernatural revelation.
 To get inside that kind of head and follow those thoughts and see that reality is a thrill unparalleled in the reading of all literature and the watching of all TV and all videos and all movies.
 And I covet it for all of you.

 So come with me.
 Review for just a moment what Paul is doing here in Romans 2.
-In verses 1–5 he pointed out that the people in his day with high moral standards, especially many his own kinsmen, the Jews, were guilty of hypocrisy.
-They point the finger at the immoral Gentiles mentioned in chapter one, but in doing so, Paul says, indict themselves, because they do the same kind of things.
+In verses 1–5 he pointed out that the people in his day with high moral standards, especially many of his own kinsmen, the Jews, were guilty of hypocrisy.
+They point the finger at the immoral Gentiles mentioned in chapter 1, but in doing so, Paul says, indict themselves, because they do the same kind of things.